-Member economies will expand opportunities for the development of SME human resource capabilities (i.e., entrepreneurship, business and mamgerial skills, technical capabilities, technology sharing, linguistic skills, understanding of different cultures, and knowledge of business practices and legal requirements in different markets) in the region by developing SME relevant training projects, as well as supporting the training conducted by SMEs themselves.
-Member economies will ensure that both women and men benefit from the development of SME human resources capabilities.
+Member economies will expand opportunities for the development of SME human resource capabilities (i.e., entrepreneurship, business and managerial skills, technical capabilities, technology sharing, linguistic skills, understanding of different cultures, and knowledge of business practices and legal requirements in different markets) in the region by developing SME relevant training projects, as well as supporting the training conducted by SMEs themselves.
+Member economies will ensure that both women and men benefit from the development of SME human resources capabilities which are designed in accordance with the new challenges and opportunities brought forward by the new economy.